Poyters/svelte-interview-questions/README.md

 # Svelte Interview Questions & Answers

-> Click :star:if you like the project.
-Pull Requests are highly appreciated!
+> Give us :star:if you like the project.
+If you have any propositions - pull Requests are highly appreciated!

 ### Table of Contents